From Supernovae to Neutron Stars: A Systematic Approach to Axion Production at Finite Density: Implications of density and momentum dependent couplings

 which describes the amount of energy emitted by axions per volume and time.
 Here $f_i$ denotes the Fermi-Dirac distribution of nucleon $i$ and $d \Pi_i$ is the Lorentz invariant phase space measure.
 For details see \App{app:emissivity}.
 The matrix element $\mathcal{M}$ is the sum of the modified OPE and nucleon contact interaction diagrams, \Fig{fig:OPE} (b) and (c).

 To perform the integration explicitly, specific details about the supernova (SN) environment are required.
 For the numerical evaluation of the emissivity, we utilize data from SN simulations from the Garching group, which include contributions from muons as outlined here~\cite{Garching}, based on \cite{Bollig:2020xdr}.
+Specifically, we use the $18.6\, M_\odot$ progenitor model with SFHo EOS.
 Note that in the distribution functions $f_i$, we use the effective density-dependent nucleon mass provided by \cite{Garching}.
 A similar density-dependent nucleon mass also arises within ChPT, see \App{app:emissivity}.
 In the left panel of \Fig{fig:axion_luminosity}, we show the emissivity \Eq{eq:emiss} for a KSVZ-type QCD axion evaluated at $t_{pb}=1\mathrm{s}$ post-bounce, (red) including axion-vertex corrections and (black) using only the leading order vacuum couplings.

 The axion luminosity, \ie the emitted energy by axions per time, is defined by the volume integral over the emissivity.
 When determining the luminosity observed by a distant observer from the supernova (SN), it is necessary to consider general-relativistic effects, as explained in \Refscite{Rampp:2002bq,Marek:2005if}.
 We adjust for the gravitational redshift experienced by axions as they are emitted from a radius $r$ within the SN and travel to spatial infinity by multiplying with the lapse function squared provided by \Refcite{Garching}.
 Additionally, the data of \Refcite{Garching} is given in the comoving reference frame of the emitting medium.
 Thus, the radial velocity $v_r$ of the SN causes another red- or blueshift due to the Doppler effect.
 In the limit of small radial velocity, this is accounted for by multiplying with a factor of $(1 + 2v_r)$ inside the volume integral.
 Hence, the axion luminosity is given by